rackerlabs/docs-aws/docs/service-blocks/index.rst

 the service options to match your needs.
 These offers are described below.
 For additional detail about what is included in each service block, download our
-:download:`Fanatical Support for AWS with Rackspace Service Blocks Service Overview <assets/service_overview_service_blocks.pdf>`.
+`Fanatical Support for AWS with Rackspace Service Blocks Service Overview <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/service_overview_service_blocks.pdf>`_.

 Platform Essentials